satrianovian20/Offline-ai-chat-coding-gui/README.md

 "This source code is not the final version, compiling to EXE requires special setup & modular stress testing.
 The EXE version is only available through official purchase."

 "Creating your own EXE requires hours of environment setup, modular debugging, and stress testing.
-For just $5 (the equivalent of one visit), you get a ready-to-use, stable version."
+For just one time buy (the equivalent of one visit), you get a ready-to-use, stable version."

 "The EXE version has been tested with all active features → Chunk Resume, Auto Save, Role Mode, Stop Prompt.
 These features are not fully active if you only use the source code."